-Continue to the area outside Cocoanut Grove Entrance A, created in 1953, and look through the glass doors to see crystal chandeliers and the opulent staircase that leads to the grand ballroom.
-Just around the corner, a 1953 Modern style façade masks the original ballroom entrance, once a dazzling display of lights that drew thousands to dance to Benny Goodman, Paul Whiteman, Kay Kyser, Tommy and Jimmy Dorsey, and other top jazz and swing orchestras.
+7. Cocoanut Grove, Entrance A Looking through the glass doors you'll see crystal chandeliers and an opulent staircase that leads to the grand ballroom.
+Just around the corner, a 1953 Modern style façade masks the original ballroom entrance-once a dazzling display of lights that drew thousands to dance to Benny Goodman, Paul Whiteman, Kay Kyser, Tommy and Jimmy Dorsey, and other top jazz and swing orchestras.